-While the turmoil of 1951 and 1952 had little systemic effect, there were two major breakthroughs, both associated with Hiawatha.
-The first was possible because the TCGC had gained membership in the PGAM in April.
-As a result, Black golfers were allowed for the first time to compete in the local qualifying event, played at Hiawatha in June 1952, for the National Public Links tournament.
-Thirteen members of the TCGC competed and two of them placed, including Fern Hughes, brother of Solomon Hughes.
-96
+While the turmoil of 1951 and 1952 had little systemic effect on club membership, there were two major breakthroughs, both associated with Hiawatha.
+The first was possible because TCGC had gained membership in the Minnesota Public Golf Association in April.
+As a result, Black golfers were allowed for the first time to participate in the local qualifying event for the State Public Links Tournament in June 1952.
+The first rounds drew 314 entries and were played at public courses throughout the Twin Cities including Hiawatha, where thirteen members of TCGC competed.
+Two of them placed, including Fern Hughes, brother of Solomon Hughes, and went on to the state championship competition at Meadowbrook.
+102